-Some hugely exciting news for art lovers living in Notting Hill: Ladbroke Hall is being reincarnated this Spring.
+Some hugely exciting news for art lovers in Notting Hill: Ladbroke Hall has been reincarnated.

-In saying that, it’s hugely exciting news for all arts lovers in London.
-Some will just have to travel further than others…
+Well, it’s hugely exciting news for all arts lovers in London.
+Some will just have to travel further than others.

 Originally built as the HQ & car showroom for Sunbeam Talbot Motor Company, the century-old, Grade-II listed building has just been given a dream £30m makeover courtesy of Loïc Le Gaillard and Julien Lombrail.
 The pair have called upon some the most accomplished minds in design – including Vincenzo De Cotiis, Michèle Lamy and Sir David Adjaye – to transform Ladbroke Hall into a modern art mecca.
 Pieces by Yinka Ilori and Adjaye himself adorn the walls, while a huge studio space plays host to a series of exhibitions, installations and performances.